JuliaDynamics/DynamicalSystems.jl/README.md

 on the field of Chaos, nonlinear dynamics and dynamical systems in general.
 See the [documentation](https://JuliaDynamics.github.io/DynamicalSystems.jl/latest) for more.

-This is the (non-final) list of what this package aims to offer:
+## Installation
+This package is registered.
+Simply use `Pkg.add("DynamicalSystems")` to install it.

+Bug-fixes and upgrades are constantly fed to the master branch and for this it is also advised to use `Pkg.checkout("DynamicalSystems")` after installing.
+This ensures that you get all the bug-fixes without having to wait for a formal release tag.

 ## Contents
 This is the (non-final) list of what this package offers: